elsbrock/iata-location/README.md

 # `iata-location`

-A library for looking up airport ✈️ location data by IATA code.
+A zero-dependency Javascript library for looking up airport ✈️ location data by IATA code.

 ## Synopsis